Cankaya Ankara, Turkey Travel Guide

 A serene park with a diverse collection of trees, plants, and walking paths.
 It portrays a quiet escape from the urban bustle, with a peaceful environment for nature lovers.
 Entry is free.

-Located on Ankara's outskirts (south), this large lake has various recreational opportunities.
+Located on Ankara's outskirts (south), this big lake features different recreational opportunities.
 It features cycling paths, walking trails, and spots for picnics.
-A popular spot for locals to relax and enjoy nature.
+A well-liked place for locals to unwind and enjoy nature.

 Rent a bicycle and bike by the lake's perimeter, or enjoy a picnic by the water.
 Accessible by car or specific bus services.
 Observing birds is also possible.